dailystudio/devbricksx-android/README.md

     Plenty of classes to simplify high-level development.
 Combine with [**Database**](./docs/database.md) facilities, you can save an object in the database and then represent it in a list view with less than 20 lines of code.

+## Changelogs

+### 1.8.0

+- Compatible with Gradle 8.0, AGP (Android Gradle Plugin) 8.0.0, Kotlin 1.8.22
+- Fix issues after upgrade to AGP 8.0, including BuildConfig generation, R classes cascade
+- Adapt to Room 2.5.2 and Navigation 2.6.0
+- Fix the space wrap issue with KotlinPoet by using the symbol "·".
+- Fix different classes imports issue when using KotlinPoet.
+- Completely remove dependencies of Kapt modules.

 ## Known issues

 If you have encountered issues when you set up or use **DevBricksX**, you can first check the known issues below.